waldh4ri/ninjask/README.md

 **WIP: Terminal CSV Explorer for Large Files**

-Ninjask is a work-in-progress terminal-based CSV viewer designed for efficiently exploring large CSV datasets (millions of rows) using SIMD-optimized DataFrame operations (via Polars).
+Ninjask is a work-in-progress terminal-based CSV viewer designed for efficiently exploring large CSV datasets (millions of rows) using [Polars](https://pola.rs/) for DataFrame operations.

 - Fast navigation with virtual scrolling (only visible rows rendered)
 - Zero-copy slicing for instant DataFrame operations
 - In-terminal UI (TUI) with column selection, sorting, and regex search
 - Handles malformed CSVs gracefully

+Ninjask currently loads the entire DataFrame in memory using Polars' eager API.
+This can be memory exhausting for very large CSVs (buy more ram lol).
+Operations like filtering and searching are done through the Lazy API to avoid unnecessary intermediate steps with multiples filters and searches enabled.

 ## Compilation Guide